Sony RX100 V versus Fujifilm X-T2

 - More heavily discounted: Has been on the market for longer (launched in July 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the RX100 V comes out slightly ahead of the X-T2 (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 V emerges as the winner of the contest (10 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the RX100 V or the X-T2.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.